CemBC/AspNetCore-LibraryApi-V1/README.md

 .env
 ```

-A safe example configuration is provided through:
+A safe example configuration can be supplied through:

 ```text
 .env.example